kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-You can find the full solution in the sample code included with this chapter.
+You can find the full solution to this challenge in the sample code included with this chapter.

-### A Swipe segue
+### Adding a swipe segue

-Your next challenge is to create a completely new reusable segue called `SwipeSegue` that uses the default transition to present, but takes an up or down swipe to dismiss.
+Your next challenge is to create a completely new reusable segue called `SwipeSegue` that uses the default transition to present and an up or down swipe to dismiss.
 The modal scene should slide away in the direction of the swipe.

 Here are some tips:

 * The `SwipeSegue` class will be almost the same as the `ScaleSegue` class.
-* Add a new animator object similar to the Scale dismissal animator that moves the presented frame off either the top of the screen or the bottom of the screen depending on swipe direction.
+* Add a new animator object similar to the Scale dismissal animator that moves the presented frame either off the top of the screen or off the bottom of the screen, depending on which way you swipe.
-* Add a new protocol `ViewSwipeable` that stores the swipe direction
+* Add a new protocol `ViewSwipeable` that stores the swipe direction.
 * Add two swipe gestures, one up and one down, to the `AnimalPhotoViewController` image view.
-Attach an `@IBAction` handler method to them to store the swipe direction in the view controller.
+Attach an `@IBAction` handler method to the gestures to store the swipe direction in the view controller.
-* Add an extension to the view controller for the `ViewSwipeable` protocol that returns the direction used.
+* Add an extension to the view controller for the `ViewSwipeable` protocol that returns the swipe direction.
 * Change the existing `PhotoDetail` segue to use your new Swipe segue.

-As always the solution is in the accompanying sample code.
+As always, the solution is in the accompanying sample code.

+## Where to go from here?

+Retaining segues during a modal and popover presentation is a small change that has huge consequences.
+Previously, view controllers had to know about the transitions to use along with the style to use when presenting.
+Now the segue can take full responsibility for both elements.
+You can create any segue with its own transition animation and reuse that segue in any app you wish.
+You can also easily swap out segues to see which ones looks best in your particular app — without changing any code!

+You can read more on custom segues in Chapter 3, "Custom View Controller Transitions" of _iOS 7 by Tutorials_.
+For an excellent reference book on all types of animations in iOS, check out _iOS Animations by Tutorials_.

-Congratulations on completing this chapter - with your new transition skills your apps will be truly fin-tastic!
+Congratulations on completing this chapter; with your newly learned transition skills, your apps will be truly _fin_-tastic! :]